 Don't worry about what gear number you are on (if they are numbered), the most important part is your legs are comfortable pedaling -- not to fast/easy or too slow/hard.

-Goal: they can shift thru all their rear gears while riding on a relatively level area.
+Goal: student can shift thru all their rear gears while riding on a relatively level area.

 Shifting front gears (if bike has front derailleur, if none then you are done!)